You need to think carefully about declaring yourself bankrupt. You can apply to make yourself bankrupt if you can’t pay your debts.

 Bankruptcy is a court order that you can apply for if you are in serious debt.
 It is a legal declaration that confirms you are unable to repay your unsecured debts and any assets you have will be used to pay off your creditors.
 Any debts left unsettled will be written off completely.
 Whilst it is a possible solution to a serious debt problem, bankruptcy is not a decision to be taken lightly, as it can have a severe impact on your credit rating and future life.

-Once an IVA is accepted, you will benefit from:
+In bankruptcy, you will benefit from:

 Your unsecured debt being wiped off at the end of your bankruptcy period